 - Community outreach, research and partnerships

 Other major goals include increasing public awareness of health issues, promoting diversity in the health care workforce and advancing higher education through student and family involvement.

 UC San Diego Health's community outreach efforts earned the GIA Award for Excellence from the Association of American Medical Colleges in 2013.
 This top national award recognizes excellence in facilitating comprehensive programs to serve community members.

 We need community participation to succeed.
 We welcome opportunities to collaborate with community members and organizations and appreciate your cooperation as we continue our outreach efforts.

-If you are interested in partnering with us or would like to know more about our program, please contact David Mier, Government and Community Affairs manager at
+If you are interested in partnering with us or would like to know more about our program, please contact David Mier, Assistant Director of Community Strategy and Advocacy at

 email@example.com or 858-249-0436.